Find the Best Price on Cannabis in California: Dispensary vs Delivery vs Subscription Box

 But if you've only recently gotten your MMJ card, you may be feeling overwhelmed by all the choices.
 How can you find the best price on medical cannabis when you haven’t even finished counting the places you can buy from?

-Recouping the Cost of Your Medical Marijuana Card
+Recouping the Cost of Your Medical Cannabis Card

-Now that you have your MMJ card, you're probably eager to start saving on those high taxes that come with recreational sales.
-However, it's no secret that even without taxes, the price of medical marijuana can be steep.
+Now that you have your MMJ card, you're probably eager to start saving on those high taxes that come with adult-use sales.
+However, it's no secret that even without taxes, the price of medical cannabis can be steep.

-For instance, this report from the Minnesota Department of Health found that the average medical marijuana patient spends $316 per month on cannabis.
-That’s nearly as much as the average recreational consumer spends, even after taxes.
-This, unfortunately, is not an anomaly.
-American cannabis shoppers paid $5.8 billion per month on marijuana products in 2020.
+For instance, this 2019 report from the Minnesota Department of Health found that the average medical cannabis patient spends $316 per month on cannabis.

-Obtaining a medical marijuana card in the first place also comes at a cost.
-And while it only costs $39 to get an MMJ card in California, patients in some states need to pay up to $200 to receive their med cards.
+Obtaining a medical cannabis card in the first place also comes at a cost.
+While it can cost less than $60 to get an MMJ card in California, patients in some states need to pay up to $200 to receive their medical cards.

 With many consumers struggling to balance their monthly cannabis budget, what's the best and most frugal way to purchase medicinal cannabis without compromising quality?